trelm249/plcreator/readme.md

 > A python script to generate a playlist from a few of the Billboard charts.

 ## purpose
-> This will generate an m3u file to create a playlist based on Billboard charts.
+> This will generate an m3u file to create a playlist using relative paths based on Billboard charts.
+The idea is that the playlist reside in a playlist folder relative to the track files.
+This is for portability to mobile media and rsynced libraries.

 ## Charts referenced